 Caramel Pecan Turtles are one of my favorite candies!
 I mean, what’s not to love about caramel, chocolate and nuts?
 The best part is how easy they are to make.
 Toast some pecans, add a caramel candy and top with melted chocolate.
 (This post was originally published on August 18th, 2011.
 As an Amazon Affiliate, I earn commission on qualifying purchases.)

 I started adding sea salt a few years ago when the “salted caramel” craze took hold.
 Sometimes I’ll top them with chopped nuts too.
 I clipped this recipe out of the Pasadena Star News at least a decade ago, and have been making them for the holidays ever since.

 Line a baking pan with a silpat or parchment paper.
 Arrange pecans in groups of 3.
 Lightly toast pecans.
 Top each cluster with an unwrapped caramel.
 Soften in the oven for just a few minutes.

 Arrange pecans in groups of 3.
 Top each cluster with a caramel candy.
 Lightly press down caramel.

 Top with melted chocolate and a sprinkle of sea salt or chopped nuts.

 Turtle candy is easy enough for the kids to help make.

 Sea Salt Caramel Pecan Turtles

-- Heat oven to 350*F. Place a sheet of aluminum foil, on a cookie sheet and spray with vegetable oil.
+- Heat oven to 350 degrees F. Place a sheet of parchment or silpat, on a cookie sheet.
+Lightly toast pecans for 2-3 minutes.

 - Melt chocolate chips over a very low heat (or use a double boiler), stirring.
 Spoon chocolate over the candies, leaving just the tips of the pecans uncovered.
-Sprinkle with sea salt flakes.
+Sprinkle with additional nuts or sea salt flakes.
 Chill until chocolate firms, about 10 minutes.
-Makes 24
+Makes 24 turtle candies.